wp-media/imagify-plugin/readme.txt

 * New: among other things, WordPress 5.3 automatically resizes large images on upload, using a predefined threshold value that can be changed only by filter (no setting fields are provided).
 Imagify’s "Resize larger images" setting field is now used to tweak this threshold.
 * Caution: to be able to work on WordPress 5.3, some adjustments have been made to our compatibility with Enable Media Replace and Regenerate Thumbnails.
 However, these plugins must be updated to work with WordPress 5.3: do not use them until then.
 * Improvement: moved the `width` and `height` attributes from the `<picture>` tag to the `<img>` tag to be valid HTML markup.
-* Fix: added a missing descriptor in `srcset` attribute when using `<picture>` tags to display webp images.
+* Fix: added a missing descriptor in `srcset` attribute when using `<picture>` tags to display WebP images.
 This should also fix an issue with LasyLoad.
 * Fix: fixed an issue with the user capacity used for "Other Media" menu item.
 * Fix: a php notice `stripos(): Non-string needles will be interpreted as strings in the future.`.